jasonbayton/11ty/_src/blog/2026/03/mdm-is-dead-long-live-mdm.md

 ---
 title: "MDM is dead.
-Long live MDM"
+What comes next?"
 date: '2026-03-05'
 status: publish
 author: 'Jason Bayton'
-excerpt: "Agentic development is on the rise, the enterprise mobility space is not immune."
+excerpt: "Agentic development is on the rise, agenctic control could come next - the enterprise mobility space is not immune."
 type: post
 tags:
   - Enterprise
 ---

-If you manage devices for a living, you've probably felt it.
-That creeping sense that the platforms you rely on - the ones built by teams of dozens, iterated over decades, sold on multi-year contracts - are ripe to have the ground shift beneath them.
+If you manage devices for a living, you've probably felt it, that creeping sense that the platforms you rely on - the ones built by teams of dozens, iterated over decades, sold on multi-year contracts - are ripe to have the ground shift beneath them.
 I can't predict the future, but I can share what happened when I decided to test the thesis myself.

-After shipping [AMAPI Commander](/blog/2026/02/introducing-amapi-commander/), a conversational interface for querying Android device estates, I found myself asking a dangerous question: *how much further could I take agentic development?* Commander was a focused project, an AI-powered layer on top of Google's Android Management API MCP that let you ask questions about your fleet in plain English.
-It worked, but it is read-only, and the real challenge of device management has never been reading data - it's acting on it.
+After shipping [AMAPI Commander](/blog/2026/02/introducing-amapi-commander/), a conversational interface for querying Android device estates via the AMAPI MCP, I found myself asking a dangerous question:

+*How much further could I take agentic development?*

+Commander was a a great start, an AI-powered layer on top of Google's Android Management API MCP that let you ask questions about your fleet in plain English.
+It works, but it is read-only, and the real challenge of device management has never been reading data - it's acting on it.

-I haven't done much with AI-assisted development up to this point and talking recently with some peers, felt like I might be falling behind a reality here to stay.
+I haven't done much with agentic development up to this point and talking recently with some peers, felt like I might be falling behind on a reality here to stay.

-So, I opted to take on something ambitious: build a full, production-grade MDM platform to replace the tools I use on a daily basis.
+So, I opted to take on something ambitious; build a full, production-grade MDM platform to replace the tools I use on a daily basis.

-Not a proof of concept.
-(It is, really).
+More than a proof of concept. (but still a POC).
 Not a weekend hack.
 (Also.. debateable).

 In any case, a multi-tenant, role-enforced, enterprise-ready management platform with policy authoring, device lifecycle management, enrolment workflows, location, and an integrated AI assistant.
 I planned meticulously from the outset to try to avoid the common pitfalls of AI-assisted development - security holes, spaghetti code, architectural dead ends - by defining the foundations before anything wrote a single line.

 I called it Flash, because it was made in.. well, you get it.

-After a week of work, here's where I think we stand.
+After a bit of work and a lot of reflection, here's where I think we stand.

 ## The current situation

 Enterprise mobility management vendors have been building and iterating their products for a long time.
 Some for decades.
 They employ teams of tens or hundreds of engineers.
 They've accumulated years of customer feedback, compliance requirements, and institutional knowledge.
 The platforms they've built are genuinely impressive in scope.. and in a lot of cases go far beyond _just an MDM_.

 Yet the core of Flash MDM - the device management engine, policy system, enrolment flows, dashboard, and API - was built in about three evenings.
-I'd be lying if I said I found the bed much before 2am on those days, but all the same.. three evenings.
+I'd be lying if I said I found the bed much before 2am on those days, but all the same..
 By the end of the third evening I was inviting peers in to take a look at a working platform managing real devices.

-The Flashi AI assistant, licensing, and RBAC were added over a further two evenings (not consecutively, but in total hours, I took breaks).
+The Flashi AI assistant, licensing, and RBAC were added over a further two evenings (not consecutively, I took breaks).
 I bought a few extra credits beyond the Claude Pro and ChatGPT Pro subscriptions to finish things off.
 The total investment in AI tooling was less than you'd spend on a family dinner.

 The speed at which this materialised wasn't just down to typing prompts into a chat window.
-I adopted some of the approaches the wider AI development community has been refining for leveraging multiple agents semi-autonomously, so rather than prompt-babysitting a single model, I used one LLM to spin up CLI agents of itself and other LLMs - agentic teams working across Claude, Codex, and Ollama running GPT-OSS locally (all my Mac Mini could handle).
+I adopted some of the approaches the wider AI development community has been refining for leveraging multiple agents semi-autonomously, so rather than prompt-babysitting a single model, I used one LLM to spin up CLI agents of itself and other LLMs - agentic teams working across Claude, Codex, and Ollama running GPT-OSS locally (all my Mac Mini can handle).
 This let me set a direction before stepping away, and come back to meaningful progress rather than a blinking cursor.
+I also gave them full access, given it's a dedicated machine holding no real data, there was no need to wait around to approve every change it wanted to make.

 Each completed output was QA'd and security-hardened by other agents in the chain, with findings written to files for constant monitoring.
 Once the OpenAPI specification was in place, I gave the agents their own API keys to QA within the running platform itself - they could verify their changes against the live application, not just the codebase.
 That doubled their efficiency and halved my review burden.

-It's not unsupervised - I reviewed everything, and the architectural decisions were all mine - but the execution loop was dramatically compressed.
+That's not to say it was unsupervised - I reviewed everything before committing to git, and the architectural decisions were all mine - but the execution loop was dramatically compressed.
 Where a traditional development cycle would require context-switching between writing code, reviewing code, writing tests, and running security checks, the agentic approach let all of that happen concurrently.

 So while here it's _just an MDM_, with the pace it was spun up, the next logical task would be to start moving into additional features and functionality.
 How far could a project progress in a month, quarter, year?